kothiyayogesh/RestaurantBot/data/nlu.md

 - yes thanks a lot
 - yes it helped a lot..thanks
 - yes it did,thanks a lot
+- yup thanks
+- yes thanks
+- yes it did
+- na
+- its ok

 ## intent:deny
 - no